Beth Lambert, Executive Producer

 Josie Nelson, Program Director

-Josie Nelson is an ethicist, an advocate, a certified health coach, and a lifetime student of holistic health.
+Josie Nelson is the founder of Integrative Health Strategies, a consulting firm dedicated to the prevention and reversal of chronic health conditions.
+She brings a combination of consulting, program management, coaching, and subject matter expertise to the Documenting Hope Project.
+An integrative health practitioner with a background in ethics and advocacy, Josie is a lifetime student of holistic and multi-disciplinary health practices.
 With degrees from both Georgetown University and the University of Chicago Divinity School, Josie planned a traditional academic career but a detour into management consulting changed everything.
 While her doctoral dissertation lay undone, Josie worked first with industrial engineering clients and later on business ethics initiatives.
 As a consultant for Fortune 500 firms, she learned many things about the health industry.
 Since 2002, she has dedicated herself to understanding the rise in childhood illness, especially autism and related disorders, from an historical, political, ethical, scientific and environmental health perspective.
 She has witnessed the profound impact of an approach to health that includes informed consent, access to real food, integrative medicine, and healing modalities not typically embraced by mainstream medicine.
 She once held elected office in the District of Columbia and lived to tell about it.
-She has been blessed with two healthy children, a fine sense of humor, and many wise teachers.
+She has been blessed with two beautiful children, a fine sense of humor, and generous teachers.

-Martha Herbert, MD PhD, Chair Medical Advisory, Principal Investigator
+Martha Herbert, MD PhD, Scientific Director, Principal Investigator

 Martha Herbert, PhD, MD, is a pediatric neurologist and neuroscientist at the Massachusetts General Hospital and Harvard Medical School.
 She is an affiliate of the Harvard-MIT-MGH Martinos Center for Biomedical Imaging where she directs the TRANSCEND Research Program, which uses advanced brain imaging techniques and biomarkers to look at metabolic, perfusion, and brain function measures of brain change.
 Her academic research interests include how changes in whole-body physiology, structure and organization of movement may impact electrophysiology to alter brain function, development and structure; how environmental influences can act through our physiology to degrade molecular, tissue and neuroglial function – or create improvement and fulfill potential; and how emerging bioinformatics and small-scale measurement technologies can facilitate crowdsourcing of health and lifestyle data, which she is pursuing through her Higher Synthesis Foundation (www.highersynth.org).
 She is working on how to convey to the scientific, policy and public communities that there is a better, more inclusive and action-promoting way of looking at autism, brain health and chronic disease, which is the message of her book, The Autism Revolution: Whole Body Strategies for Making Life All It Can Be (Harvard Health Publications and Random House, 2012, www.AutismRevolution.org and www.autismWHYandHOW.org).